 There are a number of ways to improve database read performance, though not all of these methods will work for every type of application.
 Rather, it is best to select one or two techniques based on the application type to prevent the optimization process itself from becoming a bottleneck.

 In this article, we’ll discuss how to apply these three methods, in addition to limiting data transfer, to improve read performance in MongoDB and the built-in tools MongoDB offers for this.

 Indexing in MongoDB is one of the most common methods for improving read performance—and in fact, not only for MongoDB, but for any database, including relational ones.

-When you index a table or collection, the database creates another collection.
-This second collection works like a lookup table for the fields on which you create the index.
+When you index a table or collection, the database creates another data structure.
+This second data structure works like a lookup table for the fields on which you create the index.
 You can create a MongoDB index on just one document field or use multiple fields to create a complex or compound index.